cedricziel/bootstrap_package_overrides/README.md

 ## LESS preprocessor overrides

 LESS is a flexible CSS preprocessor that allows you to put variables and further logic in your CSS code.
-You should definately be using a CSS preprocessor, again it's the 21st century and we're not back in the 90s.
+You should definitely be using a CSS preprocessor, again it's the 21st century and we're not back in the 90s.

 If you need to persistently override less variables, you're much much faster and resilient to human errors when those come from a file.